-At the European Union-Latin America and Caribbean Summit held in Vienna on 12-13 May 2006, the Heads of State and Government welcomed the decision to initiate during 2006 a process leading to the negotiation of an Association Agreement between the EU and the Andean Community.
+At the European Union-Latin America and Caribbean Summit held in Vienna on 12-13 May 2006, the Heads of State and Government of the European Union and Central America decided to open negotiations on an Association Agreement between the two regions, including the establishment of a Free Trade Agreement.
 On the basis of Article 300 of the Treaty on European Union, the Commission herewith presents its recommendation to the Council in order to open these negotiations.